User Case: How to Share a Large File on Google Drive?

 In MultCloud, you need to use the "Share" feature to quickly and securely share large files on Google Drive.

 Step 1: Sign up with your name and email.
-You can also click "Try without signing up" to create a temporary account without your personal information.
+You can also authorize login directly with your Google and Facebook accounts.

 Step 2: Click "Add Cloud" and select Google Drive to add.
 Then allow MultCloud to access your Google Drive in the pop-up window.